bdsowers/cutiequest/README.md

 * Toxic - player starts each floor poisoned
 * Double Vision - will sometimes see enemies that aren't there
 * Party Boy/Girl - dungeon is filled with party decorations, some of which are traps
-* Partner in Crime - cops show up in the dungeon; dynamically scale to be strong but beatable
 * Hoarder - lots of debris/detritus spawns in the map and clutters pathways
 * Smoker - smoke particle FX obscures portion of the screen
 * Foodie - food spawns in dungeon; must periodically eat it or you take damage